grassroot-software/grassroot_project/README.md

 -   React
 -   How to go about getting a job in the industry

-This repo contains the TOP app which pulls in lesson content as well as front-end and back-end code.
-To see the actual lesson content that gets pulled in, please go to the [TOP curriculum repo](https://github.com/TheOdinProject/curriculum).
+This repo contains the Grassroot app which pulls in lesson content as well as front-end and back-end code.
+To see the actual lesson content that gets pulled in, please go to the [Grassroot curriculum repo](https://github.com/grassroot_project/curriculum).

-Our community can be found on the [TOP Discord server](https://discord.gg/gHmmTe9JfFa).
+Our community can be found on the [Grassroot Discord server](https://discord.gg/gHmmTe9JfFa).

 ## Contributing

 [![Build Status](https://circleci.com/gh/TheOdinProject/theodinproject.svg?style=svg)](https://app.circleci.com/pipelines/github/TheOdinProject/theodinproject)

 The Grassroot Project depends on open-source contributions to improve, grow, and thrive.
 We welcome contributors of all experience levels and backgrounds to help maintain this awesome curriculum and community.
-If you would like to contribute to our curriculum, be sure to thoroughly read our [contributing guide](https://github.com/TheOdinProject/theodinproject/blob/main/CONTRIBUTING.md).
+If you would like to contribute to our curriculum, be sure to thoroughly read our [contributing guide](https://github.com/grassroot_academy/grassroot_project/blob/main/CONTRIBUTING.md).

 ## Significant Contributors